-Laparoscopic appendectomy is one of the most frequently performed operations.
+Laparoscopic appendectomy is one of the most common surgeries in Turkey.
 Laparoscopic appendectomy is done to remove the inflamed appendix to prevent its rupture.

-The operation should not be delayed when appendicitis occurs, because inflammation may develop and lead to appendicitis and rupture, so the operation is often performed as an emergency.
+The surgery should not be delayed when appendicitis occurs, because inflammation may develop and lead to the rupture of the appendix, so the surgery is often performed as an emergency.

 Appendicitis is treated with a complete surgical removal of the appendix.
-An appendectomy can be performed through traditional open surgery or through the use of laparoscopy.
+An appendectomy can be performed through an open surgery or by the use of laparoscopy.

-Laparoscopic appendectomy is performed by a specialized endoscope that is inserted into the abdomen through small incisions.
-The endoscope contains a small camera that enables the doctor to view your abdomen from the inside and get a clear view of the appendix.
+Laparoscopic appendectomy is performed by using endoscope that is inserted into the abdomen through small surgical incisions.
+The endoscope contains a small camera that enables the doctor to see your abdomen from the inside and get a clear view of the appendix.

 The endoscope is also equipped with surgical tools that help the surgeon remove the appendix by looking at the video screen and directing these tools correctly.

-The recovery from a laparoscopic appendectomy takes a shorter time compared to an open appendectomy, in addition to the lower risk of complications and the operation does not leave visible surgical scars behind.
+The recovery from a laparoscopic appendectomy is faster compared to an open appendectomy, in addition to the fact that the risk of complications is lower and the operation does not leave visible surgical scars behind.

 What is the appendix and when should it be removed?

 The appendix is located in the lower right part of the abdomen.
 It has the shape of a thin tube the size of a finger.
-It is in contact with the large intestine, specifically with the right ascending colon.
+It is connected to the large intestine, specifically with the right ascending colon.

 The function of the appendix is still not clearly known to us, a number of hypotheses have been found about its possible function in the human body, but it remains only hypotheses that are not completely proven.

-It remains known to us that appendicitis is a serious matter and must be dealt with urgently for fear of the appendix rupturing and the spread of bacteria within the abdomen and causing the so-called peritonitis, which has serious life-threatening effects.
+It is known to us that appendicitis is a serious issue and must be dealt with urgently because the appendix may rupture and cause the bacteria to spread out to the abdomen and causing the so-called peritonitis, which has serious life-threatening effects.

-When a person comes with a complaint of acute pain in the lower abdomen from the right side, the doctor suspects appendicitis and orders tests to confirm the presence of appendicitis, such as ultrasound imaging or blood tests.
+When a person compline of acute pain in the lower abdomen from the right side, the doctor suspects appendicitis and orders tests to confirm the presence of appendicitis, such as ultrasound imaging or blood tests.

 When appendicitis is confirmed, preparations must be made immediately for laparoscopic or open appendectomy.